 Is there a cost to participate in Summer Advantage?

-Yes, the only cost associated with participating in Summer Advantage are books, supplies and course materials.
-The program covers tuition, housing, and a parking pass.
+Yes, the only cost associated with participating in Summer Advantage is the cost of books, supplies and course materials.
+The program covers tuition, housing and a parking pass.

 - Pay for your summer tuition for the approved courses and credits.
 Tuition and fees are not the same.